Spirit 101: 1985

-The 101-02 chassis (having been progressively upgraded throughout 1984) was updated into the Spirit 101D for 1985 and Baldi continued to drive.
-The first race of 1985 was the 1985 Brazilian Grand Prix and Baldi retired because a turbocharger broke, The Italian spun off and retired at Portugal.
+The 101-02 chassis, having been progressively upgraded throughout 1984, was again updated into the Spirit 101D for 1985 and Baldi continued to drive.
+The first race of 1985 was the 1985 Brazilian Grand Prix and Baldi retired because of a broken turbocharger.
+The Italian spun off and retired at Portugal.
 The San Marino Grand Prix saw Baldi retire because of an electrical fault.
 Allen Berg had arranged a deal to take over the seat later in the season.
-Money was even tighter, however, and after three rounds John Wickham, the co-founder of Spirit, decided to take up an offer from Toleman to buy out the team's tyre contract and folded the F1 outfit.
+Due to ongoing financial difficulties, John Wickham, the co-founder of Spirit, accepted an offer from Toleman to buy out the team's tyre contract and folded the F1 outfit after just three rounds.

 The Spirit team had scored no World Championship points during the year.